mpv-player/mpv/DOCS/man/options.rst

 ``--sub-filter-regex-enable=<yes|no>``
     Whether to enable regex filtering (default: yes).
-Note that if no regexes are added to the ``--sub-filter-regex`` list, setting this option to ``yes`` has no default.
+Note that if no regexes are added to the ``--sub-filter-regex`` list, setting this option to ``yes`` has no effect.
 It's meant to easily disable or enable filtering temporarily.

 ``--sub-create-cc-track=<yes|no>``